AHEPA and Leland House Seniors

-Operation Seniors provides social activities, outings and companionship for three different facilities:
+Operation Seniors provides social activities, outings and companionship at two different facilities:

-LELAND HOUSE is an assisted living facility that we do Bingo once a month for an average of 20 per month.
-We provided grapevine wreaths for the residents door which they can decorate for each holiday and adds a more homey look to the facility.
-We have planted flowers and herbs in the courtyards and provided wooden benches for the residents to sit and enjoy.
-We participate in their Christmas Angel Tree which are gifts for the residents.
-And we also provide a treat bag full of candy and cookies for each resident for their Christmas party.
-There are 60 residents at this facility
+LELAND HOUSE is an assisted living facility where we do Bingo once a month for an average of 20 per month.
+We provided grapevine wreaths for the residents’ doors which they can decorate for each holiday and adds a more homey look to the facility.
+We planted flowers and herbs in the courtyards and provided wooden benches for the residents to sit and enjoy.
+We participated in their Christmas Angel Tree which are gifts for the residents.
+We also provided a treat bag full of candy and cookies for each resident for their Christmas party.
+There are 60 residents at this facility.

 Cookies and Crafts always bring smiles from our seniors.